mohanson/daze/README.md

                               +------------- Middle Protocol ------------+-- Client Protocol --+
 ```

-- Destination: Internet service provider.
-For example, google.com.
+- Destination: The destination is an internet service provider, for example, google.com.
-- Daze Server: a daze instance run by the command `daze server`.
+- Daze Server: A Daze server is an instance that runs using the command `daze server`.
-- Firewall: a firewall is a network security system that monitors and controls the incoming and outgoing network traffic based on predetermined security rules.
+- Firewall: A firewall is a network security system that monitors and controls incoming and outgoing network traffic based on pre-determined security rules.
-- Daze client: a daze instance run by the command `daze client`.
+- Daze Client: A Daze client is an instance that runs using the command `daze client`.
-- User: a browser or other application trying to access the dest.
+- User: A user is a browser or any other application attempting to access the destination.
-- Middle Protocol: communication protocol between the daze server and daze client.
+- Middle Protocol: The middle protocol is the communication protocol between the Daze server and Daze client.
 Data is encrypted and obfuscated to bypass firewalls.
-- Client Protocol: communication protocol between the daze client and user.
+- Client Protocol: The client protocol is the communication protocol between the Daze client and the user.

-## Protocols
+# Protocols

-### Client Protocols
+## Client Protocols

-Daze client implements 5 different proxy protocols in one port, they are HTTP Proxy, HTTPS Tunnel, SOCKS4, SOCKS4a, and SOCKS5.
+The Daze client implements five different proxy protocols in one port.
+These protocols are HTTP Proxy, HTTPS Tunnel, SOCKS4, SOCKS4a, and SOCKS5.

 ```sh
 # HTTP Proxy